Car problems Audi

 Audi Q2 – compact SUV with modern electronics

 As one of the newer models, the Audi Q2 suffers from modern teething troubles.
-Problems are often located in the software of the infotainment system and assistance systems.
-The DSG/S tronic automatic gearbox also remains a point of attention.
-Intensive city use with lots of short trips can cause problems with the diesel particulate filter (DPF, a filter that traps soot particles from the exhaust gases of diesel engines) on diesel engines.
-The EGR valve (exhaust gas recirculation valve, which routes exhaust gases back into the engine to reduce emissions) can also cause problems.
-With petrol engines this pattern of use can lead to accelerated carbon build-up.
+Problems often lie in the software of the infotainment system and driver assistance systems.
+The DSG/S tronic automatic gearbox remains a point of concern.
+Intensive city use with lots of short journeys can cause problems with the diesel particulate filter (DPF, a filter that traps soot particles from diesel exhaust gases).
+The EGR valve (exhaust gas recirculation valve, which sends exhaust gases back into the engine to reduce emissions) can also cause problems.
+With petrol engines, this kind of use can lead to accelerated carbon build-up.

 Read more: Audi Q2